nenuadrian/omen-scala-browser-game-generic-api/README.md

 # Omen Engine

-A backend server API (no graphics in the core, but a sample UI is presented), driven mainly by configuration (YAML), which allows you to define the relationships between entities of your game and leverage the API in a thin UI layer on top (that you need to create).
+The backend server API, devoid of graphical elements in its core, but accompanied by a sample UI, operates primarily through configuration files (YAML).
+It facilitates the establishment of connections between various entities within your game and empowers you to leverage the API through a minimal UI layer (which you will need to create).

-This means you can focus on the user experience and gameplay, and less on the back-end models, storage and scalability.
+This approach allows you to prioritize user experience and gameplay, while minimizing the need to extensively focus on backend models, storage, and scalability concerns.

-The engine is capable of validating your config, providing visualisations of the relationships between entities, processing formulas, and much more.
+The engine possesses several capabilities, including the validation of configurations, providing visual representations of entity relationships, executing formulas, and much more.

-The system is pretty much an entity management system, where relationships can be defined between them, and formulas uses to derive attributes based on this hierarchy.
+Effectively, the system functions as an entity management system, enabling the definition of relationships between entities and utilizing formulas to derive attributes based on this hierarchical structure.

 ## Recommended usage pattern

-Have a database of your own, separate of that of the engine.
-Leverage the engine API for things like storing entities with relationships that have formulas between them (e.g. a building needing other things the player has such as abilities to be certain levels).
+Have a dedicated database that operates independently from the engine's default database.
+Utilize the engine API to facilitate the storage of entities with interconnected relationships, involving formulas between them.
+For instance, this can be applied to scenarios where a building necessitates certain player abilities at specific levels.

-Use Omen to create an entity for societies/organizations/guilds and even to store their main attributes, especially game element ones that you may want in future to use in other relationships (e.g. maybe societies can own a building).
+Leverage Omen to create an entity framework for societies, organizations, guilds, and even store their primary attributes, especially those related to game elements that may be utilized in future relationships.
+As an example, societies could potentially own buildings.

-Leverage your own database of extra information storage, for example additional metadata about a player.
-Or for example if you want players to apply to join a society.
-Tell Omen to add a player to a society only when the application is approved.
+Make use of your own database for supplementary information storage.
+This can involve additional metadata about players or support functionalities such as player applications to join a society.
+With Omen, configure the system to add a player to a society only upon approval of their application.

 ## Sample YAML game definition